pablohdez98/Flink.VehicleTelematics/README.md

 ### How to Run the Project

-The cdv file used can be found it at https://dl.lsdupm.ovh/CLOUD/2122/sample-traffic-3xways.csv
+The csv file used can be found it at https://dl.lsdupm.ovh/CLOUD/2122/sample-traffic-3xways.csv

 To run the project, first we create the jar file:
 ```